dkelsey/platform-services/wiki/minishift.md

 # Check number of logical CPUs in the machine
 sysctl -n hw.ncpu

-# Note: Before starting your cluster for the very first time, you will be prompt for Redhat Developer Login/password
+# Note: Before starting your cluster for the very first time, you will be prompt for a
+#       Redhat Developer Login/password.
 # You can create a free developer subscription at https://developer.redhat.com
 # I found these instructions useful: https://developers.redhat.com/products/cdk/hello-world/
 # Particularly: "Add Red Hat Developer Program username to your environment"